What is Microsoft Access?

 Here are a few of the Microsoft Access projects that Extra Mile Data has been directly involved in:

-Proposal and contract tracking for an architectural firm.
+Tracking projects and project costs for an architectural firm.